jonnlai/run-tracker/README.md

 ### Testing User Stories

-- As someone new to running, I want an easy to follow plan that gives me the weekly structure that I need in order to be able to start running.
+- As someone new to running, I want an easy-to-follow plan that gives me the weekly structure that I need in order to be able to start running.

-  - The application gives the user a week plan that helps them to structure their week.
+  - The application gives the user a weekly plan that helps them structure their week.

-- As a beginner or intermediate runner, I want a programme that helps me to push my limits and get better results.
+- As a beginner or intermediate runner, I want a programme that helps me push my limits and get better results.

   - The application offers four different plans with different difficulty levels.

 - As a user of the application, I want to be able to store my running data.

-  - The application stores the data that user inputs.
+  - The application stores the data that the user inputs.
   - The application validates the data to ensure that the data inputted is correct.

 - As a user of the application, I want to be able to view my progress and compare that to my plan.
   - The application allows the user to view their weekly progress.
-  - The application allows the user to view their plan whenever they want so that they can compere that to their results.
+  - The application allows the user to view their plan whenever they want so that they can compare that to their results.

 ### Code Validation

 [CI Python Linter](https://pep8ci.herokuapp.com/#) was used to validate the Python code for PEP8 requirements.

-The code was validated for the first time, the following warning and error messages were received.
+When the code was validated for the first time, the following warning and error messages were received:

 ![Python Linter 1](readme-files/python-linter/python-linter-1.png)
 ![Python Linter 2](readme-files/python-linter/python-linter-2.png)